Fleas in litter box is something that owners of indoor/outdoor cats often search for.

 What’s far more common to be in the littler box if your cat has fleas is flea eggs.

 Adult fleas want to stick around on your cat because it’s a cushy place to crash.

-Plenty of shelter and plenty of food make your kitty the ideal place to call home.
+Plenty of shelters and plenty of food make your kitty the ideal place to call home.

 However, flea eggs fall off easily, allowing them to be deposited in various places, and thus, perpetuating the flea species.

-If you cat has fleas, her litter box probably has eggs in it.
+If your cat has fleas, her litter box probably has eggs in it.